The Environment and Climate Change Law Review: Colombia

-The Ministry of the Environment and Sustainable Development adopted the Resolution 2254 of 2017, in response to the proposed guidelines for air quality made by the WHO in 2017, which established that by 2030 it will have an average of 30 µg/m3 of pm10 for one year and 15µg/m3 of pm 2.5 as a standard of air quality objective III of the WHO Air Quality Directives.
-As of 1 July 2018, concentrations of PM10 and PM2.5 for 24-hour were 75µg/m3 and 37µg/m3.
+The Ministry of the Environment and Sustainable Development adopted Resolution 2254 of 2017, in response to the proposed guidelines for air quality made by the WHO in 2017, which established that by 2030 it will have an average of 30 µg/m3 of pm10 for one year and 15µg/m3 of pm 2.5 as a standard of air quality objective III of the WHO Air Quality Directives.
+As of 1 July 2018, concentrations of PM10 and PM2.5 for a 24-hour period were 75µg/m3 and 37µg/m3.

-Concerning the national policies, the guidelines on air pollution prevention and control policy 62, adopted in 2005, have been developed following CONPES Document 3344.
+Concerning national policies, the guidelines on air pollution prevention and control policy 62, adopted in 2005, have been developed following CONPES Document 3344.

 ii Water quality